-CAMBRIDGE (WHDH) - Like so many people, MIT sophomore Vick Liu watched the Syrian refugree crisis from afar and wondered what he could do to help.
+CAMBRIDGE, MASS.
+(WHDH) - Like so many people, MIT sophomore Vick Liu watched the Syrian refugree crisis from afar and wondered what he could do to help.
 But rather than be stricken by helplessness, Vick decided to take action.

 “I really wanted to hit the ground running and start doing something to help people,” says the California native.
 “My whole goal in life is really just to impact people in a positive way.”